August can be an excellent time to visit Phuket, Thailand’s largest island located in the Andaman Sea.

 A Note On Swimming At The Beach In Phuket During Wet Season

-Swimming on Phuket’s beaches during the wet season (May-October) is generally not recommended due to the strong waves, currents, and occasional rough weather.
-Pay attention to the red warning flags posted at beaches and follow lifeguards’ instructions.
+Swimming on Phuket’s beaches during the wet season (May to October) is generally not recommended due to the strong waves, currents, and occasional rough weather.
+Pay attention to the red warning flags on beaches and follow lifeguards’ instructions.

-Some beaches may be closed to swimming during certain times due to safety concerns.
-However, some beaches in Phuket are still protected from rougher waters and may be safe to swim in during the wet season, such as Kata Noi Beach and Kamala Beach.
+Most beaches on the Andaman Sea coast are closed to swimming during the rainy season due to safety concerns.
+However, some beaches in Phuket, such as Kata Noi Beach and Kamala Beach, are a little more protected from rougher waters and may be safe to swim in during the wet season – but please, only swim on patrolled beaches between the ‘Swim Here’ flags.

-It is always best to exercise caution and stay informed about the local conditions when swimming at the beach in Phuket in August.
+It is always best to exercise caution and stay informed about the local conditions when swimming at the beach in Phuket in August; too many deaths by drowning have already occurred in 2024.

 What To Wear In Phuket In August